archway-network/archway-docs/docs/participate/contribute.md

 ### Preview draft PRs on a local web browser

-Since the deploy preview doesn't work on Draft PRs, follow these steps to preview a tutorial build on a local web browser.
+Since the deploy preview doesn't work on Draft PRs, follow these steps to preview a build of the Archway docs website on a local web browser.

-1. If you haven't already, clone the docs repo to your local machine and change to that directory.
-For example:
+1. If you haven't already, clone the docs repo to your local machine and change to that directory

     ```bash
     git clone git@github.com:archway-network/archway-docs.git
     cd archway-docs
     ```

-2. Building the Archway docs website requires [Node and npm](https://nodejs.org/en/download/) for JavaScript.
+2. Building the Archway docs website requires [Node and npm](https://nodejs.org/en/download/) for JavaScript

 3. Using [npm](https://www.npmjs.com/), install the repository's dependency modules